 Courses are paced, with specific start and end dates, and should be taken in sequential order.

 Athabasca University may modify the list of courses at any time.

 Students are automatically registered for DBA courses and onsite workshops according to the course schedule provided when they commence the program.
 Students should take courses in the order outlined in the course schedule.

 A student is considered registered for a course on the 21st day before the start date for that course as indicated on the schedule.

 All online DBA courses are paced, meaning there are scheduled start and end dates, and assignment deadlines within each course.
 The learning environment is asynchronous, meaning students do not have to be online at a prescribed time.

 Students are considered registered for each of their courses on the 21st day before the start date for their course.
 Students can withdraw from the course in which they are registered, subject to the following:

-Each assignment and participation component that is to be counted towards the final grade for a course shall be given a percentage grade from the instructor.
+With the exception of the dissertation proposal defence/candidacy exam, each assignment and participation component that is to be counted towards the final grade for a course shall be given a percentage grade from the instructor.
 The official recorded grade will be the Alpha/4.0 grading scale.
 Please review the Graduate Grading Policy and Academic Records FAQ for more information on grading scales.

 The dissertation proposal defence/candidacy exam and the final dissertation oral defence are assessed using the following categories: